akpandeya/wort-wirbel-api/README.md

 ## CI/CD Pipeline

-The project includes a comprehensive GitHub Actions pipeline that:
+The project uses GitHub Actions with separate workflows for:

-1. **Code Quality Checks**
+1. **Code Quality Checks** (Ruff)
-   - Runs Black formatter validation
-   - Checks import sorting with isort
-   - Performs linting with flake8
-   - Executes tests with coverage reporting

-2. **SonarQube Analysis**
-   - Analyzes code quality and security
-   - Tracks technical debt and maintainability
-   - Enforces quality gates
+2. **Testing and Coverage**

-3. **Build and Test**
+3. **Build and API Endpoint Validation**
-   - Tests application startup
-   - Validates API endpoints
-   - Builds Docker image

-4. **Deployment**
+4. **Deployment** (only after CI passes and only on master)

+- All code quality checks run in parallel for fast feedback.
+- Tests and build jobs depend on successful code quality checks.
-   - Automatically deploys to Render on main branch pushes
+- Deployment to Render is triggered only after CI passes on master.

 ### Setting up CI/CD